Awenda’s six comfort stations are barrier-free as is the park amphitheatre.

 Laundry facilities are available at the comfort stations in Turtle, Hawk and Bear Campgrounds.

 Located adjacent to the Registration Office the Park Store is your most convenient location for basic food staples, ice cream treats, quality souvenirs, field guides, ice, some camping supplies and a propane cylinder exchange service.

 A large covered picnic shelter is available at the Trail/Activity Centre area when it is not being used for interpretive programs.

 Visitors can borrow a properly fitted Personal Floatation Device (PFD) with a $25 refundable deposit.
 Staff can provide additional information and can outfit you with a PFD at the Registration Office.

 Electrical extension cords for trailer units are also available for a daily or weekly fee.

-Canoes, complete with paddles and PFDs, are available to rent, by the hour or the half day, for use on Kettle’s Lake by campers.
-Canoe rentals are not available for day use visitors.
+Canoes, complete with paddles and PFDs, are available to rent for half day time slots.
+Use of rental canoes is restricted to Kettle’s Lake.
 Rentals are available for the months of July and August only.